 4. Focus on Nourishment

-Restricting, making up for what you ate, or intense control around what you’re eating is most likely the exact thing that got you to the binge in the first place.
+Restricting, making up for what you ate, or intense control over what you’re eating is most likely the exact thing that got you to the binge in the first place.
 Even if you want to skip breakfast the next day, having a nourishing balanced breakfast and meals (and no this doesn’t mean super clean, low carb, or anything of the sort) is absolutely imperative for your success.
 If anything you’ll want to eat a little more than normal the next day, in a balanced way, to ensure your brain doesn’t think you’re restricting and kick on your survival mechanisms that will drive you to eat.
 This goes for not only releasing caloric restriction, but you want to be easy on yourself mentally and emotionally too which we will talk about in step 6!

 For this step, focus on what you can have and what you can give yourself that will make you feel really good instead of what you’re cutting out.
 Cutting out anything will trigger another binge.
-Will power is non-existent when survival mechanisms are activated because of restriction, and nourishment will help you stop fighting your body, and start working with it.
+Willpower is non-existent when survival mechanisms are activated because of restriction, and nourishment will help you stop fighting your body, and start working with it.

 5. Self Care

-How is punishment and self criticism working out of you?
+How is punishment and self-criticism working out of you?
 Sit with that for a second.

 Ok, you see?
 What’s the definition of insanity…Doing the same thing over and over again but expecting different results.